 DATA NOTES: The percentile of the composite risk scores.
-The composite risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption and consequence.
+The composite risk scores were calculated using standardized indicators in the Washington State Department of Social alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption and consequence.
 Based on 2021 HYS data.
 CARTOGRAPHY: Irina Health Care Authority Sharkova and Steve Leibenguth.